dxt9140/Degrees-of-KevinBacon/readme.txt

 	Note: In all cases, specifying a user MUST begin with the @symbol, otherwise the Twitter API will return an error.

+Important note about execution: With this code, the program WILL NOT run.
+The reason is because I have removed twitter authorization codes that are personal to me!
+In order to execute the code, you must obtain authorization from twitter by creating a Twitter app (search the internet for further instrctions).

 Example:

 	The file test1.txt contains a simple example using the command: